micaherne/moodle-local_memcachedadmin/README.md

 phpMemcachedAdmin Moodle plugin
 ===============================

 This is a Moodle plugin which simply packages the excellent [phpMemcachedAdmin] (https://code.google.com/p/phpmemcacheadmin/) tool.
+It is intended for Moodle setups where memcached is being used as a caching mechanism.

 Features:

 * Automatically configures the tool to point to the memcached servers or clusters set up in your Moodle cache configuration.
 * Controls access to phpMemcachedAdmin - only Moodle site administrators can use it
+* Supports both memcache and memcached Moodle plugins

 Installation
 ------------